weathon/VSF/README.md

 Key Advantages:

-- ⚡ Works with few-step and even single-step generation models (currently only supports SD3.5).
+- ⚡ Works with few-step and even single-step generation models (currently only supports SD3.5 and Flux).
 - 🔧 Requires no model retraining.
 - 🚫 Avoids common issues like negative prompts being accidentally reinforcing the undesired concept.
 - 🎯 Includes attention masking and token duplication to isolate effects to only where needed.